-Shoppers Drug Mart was previously served with an Amended Statement of Claim in a class action proceeding that was filed in the Ontario Superior Court of Justice ("Superior Court") by two licensed Associates, claiming various declarations and damages resulting from Shoppers Drug Mart's alleged breaches of the Associate Agreement.
+Shoppers Drug Mart was previously served with an Amended Statement of Claim in a class action proceeding that has been filed in the Ontario Superior Court of Justice ("Superior Court") by two Shoppers Drug Mart licensees ("Associates"), claiming various declarations and damages resulting from Shoppers Drug Mart's alleged breaches of the Associate Agreement.
 The class action comprises all of Shoppers Drug Mart's current and former licensed Associates residing in Canada, other than in Québec, who were parties to Shoppers Drug Mart's 2002 and 2010 forms of the Associate Agreement.
 On July 9, 2013, the Superior Court certified as a class proceeding portions of the action.
-A summary judgment trial of the matter was held in December 2022 and on February 17, 2023, the Superior Court released its decision in relation to those summary judgement motions (the "Decision").
+A summary judgment trial of the matter was held in December 2022 and on February 17, 2023, the Superior Court released its decision in relation to those summary judgment motions (the "Decision").
 The Superior Court dismissed the plaintiffs' claims on the majority of the issues including a request for damages at this stage of proceedings.
 The Court also held that Shoppers Drug Mart breached the 2002 form of Associate Agreement when it did not remit certain amounts that it received from generic drug manufacturers to Associates.
-The Company is still assessing the Decision and has not yet determined whether it plans to appeal any aspect of it.
+On March 20, 2023, the plaintiffs filed a Notice of Appeal and on April 4, 2023, Loblaw filed a Notice of Cross-Appeal.
+A hearing for the appeals was held on February 14, 2024 and on February 15, 2024, and a decision is pending.
 Accordingly, the Company has not recorded any amounts related to the potential liability associated with this lawsuit.
 The Company does not believe that the ultimate resolution of this matter will have a material adverse impact on its financial condition or prospects.

 In 2017, the Company and Weston announced actions taken to address their role in an industry-wide price-fixing arrangement involving certain packaged bread products.
 The arrangement involved the coordination of retail and wholesale prices of certain packaged bread products over a period extending from late 2001 to March 2015.
 Under the arrangement, the participants regularly increased prices on a coordinated basis.
 Class action lawsuits have been commenced against the Company and Weston as well as a number of other major grocery retailers and another bread wholesaler.
 It is too early to predict the outcome of such legal proceedings.
 Neither the Company nor Weston believes that the ultimate resolution of such legal proceedings will have a material adverse impact on its financial condition or prospects.
 The Company's cash balances far exceed any realistic damages scenario and therefore it does not anticipate any impacts on its dividend, dividend policy or share buyback plan.
-The Company has not recorded any amounts related to the potential civil liability associated with the class action lawsuits in 2022 or prior on the basis that a reliable estimate of the liability cannot be determined at this time.
+The Company has not recorded any amounts related to the potential civil liability associated with the class action lawsuits in 2023 or prior on the basis that a reliable estimate of the liability cannot be determined at this time.
 The Company will continue to assess whether a provision for civil liability associated with the class action lawsuits can be reliably estimated and will record an amount in the period at the earlier of when a reliable estimate of liability can be determined or the matter is ultimately resolved.
 As a result of admission of participation in the arrangement and cooperation in the Competition Bureau's investigation, the Company and Weston will not face criminal charges or penalties.
+In response to such class action lawsuits, certain major grocery retailers have crossclaimed against Loblaw and Weston, and Loblaw and Weston believe such crossclaims are without merit.